-Basil: Flavouring for sauces, pesto sauce, dressings, infusing oils, vinegars, chicken, fish and pasta dishes.
+- Basil: Flavouring for sauces, pesto sauce, dressings, infusing oils, vinegars, chicken, fish and pasta dishes.

-Cumin: Adds flavour to soups, stews and sauces.
+- Cumin: Adds flavour to soups, stews and sauces.

-Curry: Good with meat, poultry and stews.
+- Curry: Good with meat, poultry, beans and legumes, and stews.

-Dill: Wonderful with fish, potatoes and eggs.
+- Dill: Wonderful with fish, potatoes and eggs.

-Paprika: Good with seafood, vegetables, potato salad and eggs.
+- Paprika: Good with seafood, vegetables, potato salad and eggs.

-Rosemary: Delicious with chicken, lamb and pork.
+- Rosemary: Delicious with chicken, lamb and pork.

-Savory: Used in salads, stuffing and sauces.
+- Savory: Use in salads, stuffing and sauces.

-Thyme: Tasty with chicken, veal, salads and vegetables.
+- Thyme: Tasty with chicken, veal, salads and vegetables.